 3) My Caramel Sauce Recipe is also a lot faster to make.
 If you don’t care about it thickening up, it can be ready in 10 minutes whereas the Dulce de Leche takes over 3 hours.

-4) The Dulce de Leche would not work in recipes calling for caramel since it is too thin and can even be hard to dip, but would work perfect drizzled over dessert.
+4) The Dulce de Leche would not work in recipes calling for thick caramel since it’s thinner than caramel (especially before it’s refrigerated), but would work perfect drizzled over dessert.

 What about you, do you think you will try it?
 Do you prefer Dulce de Leche or caramel?
 Let me know what you think!